mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 <img src="/img/190626-dev-led-sales/19-solving-problem.jpg" width="100%" class="shot rnd outl" alt="Solving a worthwhile developer problem.">
 </div><div class="c6"><p>
 First, you need to be solving an actual problem that developers recognize is an issue for them that they themselves would not want to solve.
-This is a high bar that non-technical founders often take for granted when pitching their product.
+Solving a meaty technical problem with an easy-to-use solution is a high bar that non-technical founders often take for granted when pitching their product.
 </p><p>
-Is the problem your product solves... actually a problem worth solving?
+Is the problem your product solves... actually a problem worth solving for developers?
+It must be if you want to be successful with a developer-led sales model.
 </p>
 </div></div>